origami-z/salt-ds-tokens/.changeset/wet-jobs-lie.md

 Added new semantic color aliases to Tokens Studio, in the S2 color tokens, alias sets for both light and dark themes.

-New non-color tokens for S2 tag component added to both desktop and mobile layout.component sets.

 ## Design Motivation

 New values for tag component for S2.
 New negative-subdued background tokens were needed for negative and not selected tag components.